- Switzerland travel tips: how to save money for train, food, and more

 Where to stay in Geneva

-Budget: Hotel Central is true to its name, being smack in the middle of the Old Town. while the rooms are on the smaller size, you won’t get a better value for money with its good break fast and clean rooms as well.
+Budget: Hotel Central is true to its name, being smack in the middle of the Old Town. while the rooms are of a smaller size, you won’t get a better value for money with its good breakfast and clean rooms as well.

 Midrange: You can stay a stone’s throw from the train station at Hotel International & Terminus.
 It’s a good choice if you need to commute early.
 If you want a bit more Swiss Charm, Hotel de Geneve is closer to the lake and well reviewed.